tj-mc/raspberry/README.md

 Raspberry differs from other JSON/XML formats as it is designed specifically for JSX.
 This includes state logic, hooks and conditional rendering.

-Because of this, Raspberry is provided a Node script, and is not designed to be run in the front end.
+Because of this, Raspberry is provided as a Node script, and is not designed to be run in the front end.

 ## How it looks
 ```